Notice of Privacy Practices

 Right to Receive Notification in the Event of a Breach– You have a right to receive notification if there is a breach of your health information.
 After learning of a breach, we must provide notice to you without unreasonable delay and in no event later than 60 calendar days after discovery of the breach, unless a law enforcement official requires us to delay the breach notification.

-For More Information or to Report a Problem– If you have questions or would like additional information, you may contact the Privacy Officer at 843-388-4048 or the Action Line at (843-388-4048).
-If you believe your privacy rights have been violated, you may file a format complaint with us by contacting the Privacy Officer at 843-388-4048 or the Action Line at 843-388-4048) and/or Office for Civil Rights, Department of Health and Human Services.
+For More Information or to Report a Problem– If you have questions or would like additional information, you may contact the Privacy Officer at 843-388-4048.
+If you believe your privacy rights have been violated, you may file a format complaint with us by contacting the Privacy Officer at 843-388-4048 or at the Office for Civil Rights, Department of Health and Human Services.
 You will not be penalized for filing a complaint.

 Changes to This Notice